shashankpandey03/JBillingAppDirect/README.md

     Sample Input - NA
     Explanation - This calculates average of given list of integers

   * RuleKey - PERCENTAGE_CALCULATOR
     Sample Input - 10/-10
     Explanation - This calculates percentage of given value and adds or subtracts it.

   Sample json rule = {"LIST_MODIFIER":"1,-1","AVERAGE_CALCULATOR":"","PERCENTAGE_CALCULATOR":"20"}
+  In above json, first LIST_MODIFIER will be called, then AVERAGE_CALCULATOR and then PERCENTAGE_CALCULATOR

+ # NOTES : RULES HAVE TO BE DEFINED IN JSON IN THE ORDER YOU WANT THEM TO BE EXCUTED

 ## Steps to add new rules
   * Create a new key like given above eg; DUMMY_RULE